christophersutton/platica/docs/product/examples.md

 ### Bulletin System
 Bulletins serve as official communications:
-- Appear first when opening channels
+- Appear first when opening hubs
 - Dismissable to bulletin board
 - Support text and A/V content
 - Automatic format conversion